lioneltay/graph-panda/README.md

 * [x] publish to npm
 * [x] figure out how to publish only the compiled src (npmignore)
 * [ ] use nodejs scripts as start script

   * [ ] fix the double initial compilation

+* [ ] Figure out how peerDependencies work...
+  * [ ] Do peerdependencies have to be duplicated in devDependencies?

 ## DEMOS